antonfirsov/docs/2016/10-Oct/core-data-access/core-data-access.md

 .NET Core Data Access
 =====================

-.NET Core has been released a few months ago, and data access libraries for most databases, both [relational](https://en.wikipedia.org/wiki/Relational_database) and [NoSQL](https://en.wikipedia.org/wiki/NoSQL) is now available.
-In this post, I'll detail what client libraries are available, as well as show code samples.
+.NET Core was released a few months ago, and data access libraries for most databases, both [relational](https://en.wikipedia.org/wiki/Relational_database) and [NoSQL](https://en.wikipedia.org/wiki/NoSQL) are now available.
+In this post, I'll detail what client libraries are available, as well as show code samples for each of them.

 EF Core
 -------